We will look at how each of these points will help develop the paragraphs you need to write your essay.

 We will now look at the five points mentioned earlier in full detail, along with examples of what NOT to do when writing your essay.

-Watch this video that highlights the points we discuss below and subscribe to our YouTube channel!
+This video highlights the points we discuss below.

-We hope after reading through these points you will find it easier to write your persuasive essays moving forward!
+We hope after reading through these points you will find it easier to write your expository essays moving forward!

 What is the topic choice (or purpose) of a compare-contrast essay?